VerdictPath/VerdictPath/replit.md

 # Verdict Path - React Native Mobile App

 ## Overview
-Verdict Path is a React Native mobile application designed as a legal case management and education platform for Georgia Civil Litigation.
+Verdict Path is a React Native mobile application designed as a legal case management and education platform for civil litigation.
 It provides an interactive case roadmap, gamification elements, educational video tutorials, and secure medical document storage.
 The platform aims to assist individuals, law firms, and medical providers in navigating legal processes, supported by tiered subscription models.
 The project's vision is to offer an engaging and informative tool to support justice.

 ## User Preferences
 I want to work with an AI agent that is autonomous and proactive.
 It should make decisions and implement changes without constant oversight.
 I prefer that the agent proceed with tasks independently, only seeking clarification if absolutely necessary.
 I also prefer detailed explanations of the code and the logic behind any changes made.